EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-android.md

 "org.libsdl.app" with an identifier for your product package.

-Then create a Java class extending SDLActivity and place it in a directory under src matching your package, e.g.
+Then create a Java class extending SDLActivity and place it in a directory under src matching your package, m_event.g.

     src/com/gamemaker/game/MyGame.java